Practical Arduino C

 You can buy a copy of the book and get started tomorrow.

-You can also get my ebook on C++ Data Structures for immediate download from Amazon with the code download pages available on this site
+You can also get my book on C++ Data Structures from Amazon with the code download pages available on this site